 2. Inca Ruins in Coyoctor: Baños del Inca

-Coyoctor is an archeological site located just 1km away from Ingapirca, and strategically situated and lined with Yanacuri hill.
+Coyoctor is an archeological site located just 1km away from Ingapirca, and strategically situated and lined with Yanacauri hill.
 You cannot miss visiting Coyoctor after exploring Ingapirca.
 Studies suggest that due to its closeness, both sites were part of the same ceremonial and administrative complex.

 This historical site is made up of the big court, Inca chair, Cañari Altar, and the Inca’s baths.
-While walking around you would be able to observe two water reservoirs, which stand out for water storage that comes from the sacred hill Yanacuri.
+While walking around you would be able to observe two water reservoirs, which stand out for water storage that comes from the sacred hill Yanacauri.
 This water was used for ceremonial purposes.

 3. Inca Ruins in Pumapungo: Cuenca